maxim-zhao/bmp2tile/README.md

 palette (colour values 0, 85, 170, 255) just because I prefer it.

 At the top you're shown the current palette.
-This is extracted from your image, ratehr than recreated from the converted data, but that shouldn't matter.
+This is extracted from your image, rather than recreated from the converted data, but that shouldn't matter.

 There are a few options for the text output.
 If you want plain hex values then choose "Output hex (SMS)".
 If you choose "Output cl123 (SMS)" then you can